qwandor/anes-rs/anes/README.md

 [![Apache 2.0][apache-license-badge]][apache-license-link]
 ![LOC][loc-badge]

-# ANSI Escape Sequence
+# ANSI Escape Sequences provider & parser

-A Rust library which provides an ANSI escape sequences (or codes, whatever you like more).
+A Rust library which provides an ANSI escape sequences (or codes, whatever you like more) and a parser allowing you to parse data from the STDIN (or `/dev/tty`) in the raw mode.

+## Sequences provider

-## Terminal support
+### Terminal support

 Not all ANSI escape sequences are supported by all terminals.
 You can use the [interactive-test](https://github.com/zrzka/anes-rs/tree/master/interactive-test) to test them.